-The Arizona Department of Environmental Quality is issuing a High Pollution Advisory (HPA) for Monday, April 8 for PM-10, or particulate matter 10-microns or less in size.
+The Arizona Department of Environmental Quality is issuing a High Pollution Advisory (HPA) for Wednesday, March 26 for PM-10, or particulate matter 10-microns or less in size.

-This HPA is being issued because a lengthy period of strong, gusty winds are expected throughout the region on Monday which will create a high risk for dense dust and unhealthy PM-10 concentrations in the air.
+This HPA is being issued because strong winds moving in from a front from the west are expected to generate dust in the Phoenix metropolitan area and create a high risk for unhealthy PM-10 concentrations in the air.